 - Dysfunctional ejaculation

-Although risks are possible, having your procedure performed at the expert hands of Dr. Maclin will dramatically reduce your risk for complications and increase your chances for pregnancy by 70 – 80%.
+Although risks are possible, having your procedure performed by our team of experts will dramatically reduce your risk for complications and increase your chances for pregnancy by 70 – 80%.

 The Steps Involved in Intracytoplasmic Sperm Injection